Keolis intègre de plus en plus l’IA et l’intelligence artificielle générative dans ses activités (Image générée par IA)

 Chief Innovation Officer - Keolis

-The Department of Transport and Planning in the State of Victoria, Australia, wanted to find an innovative approach to anticipating ridership on Melbourne's tramway network and on public transit in general.
+The Department of Transport and Planning in the State of Victoria, Australia, wanted to find an innovative approach to anticipating ridership on Melbourne's streetcar network and on public transit in general.
 To achieve this goal, Keolis Downer and the University of Melbourne joined forces to develop IMove.
-This tool uses artificial intelligence to analyze external data (weather, census, calendars, etc.) and data collected by ticket validation or counting systems installed on board some vehicles.
+This tool uses artificial intelligence to analyze external data (weather, census, calendars, etc.) and data collected by ticket validation or counting systems installed on board certain vehicles.
 The algorithmic models they have developed make it possible to estimate tramway capacity in real time and more accurately forecast ridership.
-This innovation prevents the network from having to equip all trams with costly counting systems and makes up for the imperfect system of validation data, which does not take into account fraud and free travel in specific zones.
+This innovation prevents the network from having to equip all trams with costly counting systems and makes up for the imperfect system of validation data, which does not take into account fraud and free travel in certain zones.
 In addition, by estimating ridership, we can adjust supply to meet demand and better coordinate the various modes of transport.

 Artificial intelligence to reduce wait times